-You may be confused by references on the website and mailing lists to Exiscan, because there are two different Exiscan types:
+You may be confused by references on the website and mailing lists (especially archives) to Exiscan and the Content Scanning Extension, because there are at least three different things that people may be referring to:

-- ' Original' Exiscan this was the only option until Exim 4.14.
-It uses custom Exim configuration options starting with exiscan\\.
-This is now deprecated, and unless you have a good reason, you should use Exiscan-ACL for new installations. - Exiscan-ACL introduced publically with the release of Exim 4.20, this is an overhauled version of Exiscan which generalises much of the configuration so that it integrates neatly into the Exim ACL system.
-This is a very slick idea which provides maximum configuration flexibility and familiar rules (if you' re used to Exim ACL' s).
+- 'Original' Exiscan this was the only option until Exim 4.14.
+It uses custom Exim configuration options starting with exiscan.
+This is now long since deprecated, is not maintained for current Exim releases and should no longer be used. - Exiscan-ACL introduced publically with the release of Exim 4.20, this was an overhauled version of Exiscan which generalised much of the configuration to integrate neatly into the Exim ACL system.
+This is a very slick idea which provides maximum configuration flexibility and familiar rules (if you're used to Exim ACL's).